-1. Calculate your own due BMR by several methods - by formulas, by tables of Harris-Benedict and by body surface area.
+1. Calculate your own due BMR by several methods - by formulas, by tables of Harris-Benedict and by body surface area (Dubois's method).

 2. Compare the obtained results.
-The most precise method is the method using Harris-Benedict tables and method of Dubois.
-The results obtained by these two methods usually differ insignificantly (usually no more than 50-150 kcal).
+The most precise methods are the method using Harris-Benedict tables and method of Dubois.
+The results obtained by these two methods usually differ insignificantly (as a rule, no more than by 50-150 kcal).